WelingtonMonteiro/mongoose-history-trace/README.md

-# Mongoose Log Plugin
+# Mongoose History Trace Plugin

-Keeps a history of all changes of a document.
+Keeps a history of all changes of a document on schema.

 ## Introduction

-Open source Mongodb does not provide an audit service (You have it available in the enterprise version).

-This mongoose plugin allows you to audit changes in the models.
-It provides two kind of audits:
+This mongoose plugin allows you to save changes in the models.
+It provides two kind of save history logs:

-* In the modified collection it adds the fields: _updateAt, _createdAt and _user (optional).
-* It also register the activity in the  *auditlog* collection.
+* It also register the activity in the *historyLogs* collection for default.

-The fields of the auditlog documents are:

-* ts: The timestamp
-* operation: create, update or delete
-* location: The affected collection
-* document: The document before the operation
-* user: The user (optional)

-In case you wish to include the user in the audit, you must provide in the document at some point in your code.
-You just need to make usage of the 'protected' attribute _user.

-IMPORTANT!!!
-This plugin is able to audit operations that work with mongoose documents.
-Mongoose model operations aren't audited.
-Example: Model.remove({...}) won't work.
-You need to do a remove in the located document after a Model.find({...}) operation.

 ## Installation